Places one can go to after death

 Many people around the world were declared clinically dead after their heart would have stopped beating.
 In the cases in which the heart has stopped beating, a resuscitation can be performed by a doctor in order to try to make the heart beat again.
 Many people have reported after being resuscitated that they would still have been conscious in some sense after the time in which they were declared clinically dead and before their resuscitation.
 Similar reports are given across cultures and across different generations of people.
 These people reported several things as a result.

-For example, a number of people who were declared clinically dead and were resuscitated report having gone to a place in which there was some sort of fire in which people would appear to experience suffering there.
-Others also report to have experienced a place of bliss.
+For example, a number of people who were declared clinically dead and were resuscitated report having gone to a place of bliss, while a nunber of them also report having gone to a place in which there was some sort of fire in which people would appear to experience suffering there

 For more details: